egehurturk/Banzai/docs/Http.md

 1. Banzai looks for custom paths
 2. if a `Handler` is not found, then Banzai uses the default `HttpHandler` handler to handle paths.

 For example, when you enter `/hey.html`, Banzai, firstly, looks for a `Handler` that its URL is `/hey.html`.
-If a `Handler` does not exist, then Banzai looks for a document named `hey.html` under the webroot.
-If the document is not found, then a `404 Not Found` response is sent.
+If a `Handler` does not exist, Banzai looks for a document named `hey.html` under the webroot.
+If the document is not found, a `404 Not Found` response is sent.

 You can add a custom `Handler` to the server by calling its `addHandler` method: